MrYsLab/python_banyan/python_banyan/utils/tcp_gateway/Running_Demos.md

 You should see the messages if you look at the console window for sim_messages_from_pico.py.

-**Important Note**: There is a 0.5 delay in the MicroPython script.
-If the delay is shortened beyond that, exceptions are thrown.
-I am unsure of the cause.

 ## Sending Messages From the Local Simulated Server To The Pico
 1. Start the backplane.